Aizaz Khan

-Aizaz Mohammad Khan (born 21 March 1993) is a Hong Kong international cricketer.
+Aizaz Mohammad Khan (born 21 March 1993) is a Hong Kong international cricketer who plays as an all-rounder.
 He debuted for the Hong Kong national side in 2009, and has since played regularly for the team.
 He is a graduate of Islamic Kasim Tuet Memorial College.

 Early career

-Having played age group cricket for Hong Kong Under-19s in the 2010 Under-19 World Cup, Aizaz made his World Cricket League debut for Hong Kong in the 2011 World Cricket League Division Three, where he helped Hong Kong earn promotion to that year's WCL Division Two.
-It was in this tournament that he made his List A debut, against Uganda.
+Having played age-group cricket for Hong Kong Under-19s in the 2010 Under-19 World Cup, Aizaz made his World Cricket League debut for Hong Kong in the 2011 World Cricket League Division Three, where he helped Hong Kong earn promotion to that year's WCL Division Two.
+It was in this tournament that he made his List A debut, against Uganda, on 8 April 2011.

 He played four further List A matches in the competition, the last coming against Namibia.
 In his five matches, Aizaz scored 71 runs at a batting average of 17.75, with a high score of 33.
 He also took a single wicket in the competition, that of United Arab Emirates batsman Shaiman Anwar.

-At the 2012 ICC World Twenty20 Qualifier, played in the United Arab Emirates, Aizaz took ten wickets from eight matches, behind only Nizakat Khan (11 wickets) for Hong Kong.
-These came at an average of 17.40, and included a man-of-the-match performance, 5/25, against the United States, who made 101 all out in response to Hong Kong's 177/4 in the tournament's 11th place play-off.
+At the 2012 ICC World Twenty20 Qualifier, played in the United Arab Emirates, Aizaz took ten wickets in eight matches, behind only Nizakat Khan (11 wickets) for Hong Kong.
+His wickets came at an average of 17.40, and included a man-of-the-match performance, 5/25, against the United States, who were 101 all out in response to Hong Kong's 177/4 in the tournament's 11th place play-off.